-AP sources: Canada clears Johnson & Johnson vaccine
+Canada clears Johnson & Johnson vaccine, first to approve 4

-TORONTO (AP) — Canada is getting a fourth vaccine to prevent COVID-19 as the country’s health regulator has cleared a Johnson & Johnson shot that works with just one dose instead of two, two officials familiar with the matter told The Associated Press on Friday.
+TORONTO (AP) — Canada is getting a fourth vaccine to prevent COVID-19 as the country’s health regulator has cleared a Johnson & Johnson shot that works with just one dose instead of two, officials said Friday.

 Health experts are eager for a one-and-done option to help speed vaccination.
-Canada has also approved vaccines from Pfizer, Moderna and AstraZeneca.
-The two officials confirmed the approval on condition of anonymity as they were not authorized to speak publicly ahead of the Health Canada announcement.
+Canada has also approved vaccines from Pfizer, Moderna and AstraZeneca and Health Canada is the first major regulator to approve four difference vaccines, said Dr. Supriya Sharma, Health Canada’s chief medical adviser.

 Like many countries, Canada does not have domestic production and has struggled with an immediate shortage of vaccines.
+The U.S. so far isn’t allowing locally made vaccines to be exported, so Canada — like the other U.S. neighbor, Mexico — has been forced to get vaccines from Europe and Asia.

 Canada has pre-purchased 10 million Johnson & Johnson doses, with options to buy another 28 million.
+It was not immediately clear when Canada would get its first shipment.

+“This is the fourth vaccine to deemed safe by Canada’s health experts — and with millions of doses already secured, we’re one stop closer to defeating this virus,” Prime Minister Justin Trudeau tweeted.

 The U.S. approved Johnson and Johnson last month.
 The U.S. Food and Drug Administration said J&J’s vaccine offers strong protection against what matters most: serious illness, hospitalizations and death.
 One dose was 85% protective against the most severe COVID-19 illness in a massive study that spanned three continents — protection that remained strong even in countries such as South Africa, where the variants of most concern are spreading.